The Epic 2023-24 Rajasthan Road Trip From Mumbai

 Famous as the “Khajuraho of Rajasthan”, Osian is home to Osian Mata Temple, an architectural marvel famous for its medieval era paintings.
-See this 9th – century structure through the lens of an explorer to make most of the experience.
+See this 9th–century structure through the lens of an explorer to make the most of the experience.

 Sam Sand Dunes

 Let the sight of the endless Thar invoke your true inner child.
-Get mesmerised by the beauty of its landscape and watch the sunset over with sun-kissed sand.
-Stay in cosy Swiss Tents, ride a camel, enjoy tribal cultural shows and go on a village safari to experience desert life.
+Get mesmerized by the beauty of its landscape and watch the sunset over with sun-kissed sand.
+Stay in cozy Swiss Tents, ride a camel, enjoy tribal cultural shows, and go on a village safari to experience desert life.
 Believe us; you won’t find a chance quite like it, so, use it in the best way possible.

 Today, drive to the city to catch hold of Jaisalmer’s incredible structures.

-Jaisalmer Fort, believed to be one of India’s largest forts, is a living and working part of the city, unlike all the other forts and palaces in Rajasthan.
-Famous for its winding lanes, fort museum, shops and eateries, you cannot leave this edifice’s premises without a sensory overload.
-Spend your morning exploring the nooks and cranny of this place, and do take time to munch upon the delectable cuisine served in its cafés.
+Jaisalmer Fort believed to be one of India’s largest forts, is a living and working part of the city, unlike all the other forts and palaces in Rajasthan.
+Famous for its winding lanes, fort museum, shops, and eateries, you cannot leave this edifice’s premises without a sensory overload.
+Spend your morning exploring the nooks and crannies of this place, and do take time to munch upon the delectable cuisine served in its cafés.

 *After lunch leave for Bikaner – 330 km (Estimated drive time: 5 hours)